AsobaCloud/econDataTasks/README.md

 The ```concatCensusGroup``` allows you to grab all variables from a specified group (the census terminology for dataset).
 Groups are given ID's like B24022 (which corresponds with a specific concept, in this example, Sex by Occupation among workers over 16 years old).  ```concatCensusVars``` on the other hand allows you to grab specific variables from the dataset that you can specify via input in comma separated fashion when prompted.

+## See Also

+Check out the vignette.R file in the vignettes folder for a more complete look at how each of the Census and FRED api functions built here are used.